Markusloka/ProjectOrion/README.md

 <h2>Contributing</h2>

 <p>If you would like to contribute to the development of this app, please submit a pull request with your changes.</p>
-License

-This app is licensed under the [insert license type here].
-This app is licensed under the [insert license type here].